Blue Heelers: episode guide

 Guest Starring: Natasha Herbert as Katrina Hagen, David Bradshaw as Roger Payne, Neil Foley as Bluey Johnston, Nik Barker as Austin, Jason Davis as Miles, Bill Garner as Gelly Jarvis, Simon Meates as Ray Scanlon, Axl Taylor as Len the Barman, Davin Taylor as Adam Driver Double, Russell Allal as PJ Driver Double

-Note: this episode's writer, Bill Garner, appears as safe-cracker Gelly Jarvis
+Note: this episode's writer, Bill Garner, also appears as safe-cracker Gelly Jarvis

 Episode 4.04 (132)